 Last week I planned some paintings to work on over the winter when I can’t get outside to paint as much.
 I bought a bottle of Winsor Newton water color masking fluid and tried it on a piece of an oil painting that I don’t like.
 I drew a hex sign for my experiment because I’m PA Dutch and I’ve always liked to draw hex signs.
 I’m not superstitious.
 To me they’re a decoration.
 It’s fun to spin a compass around and make a perfect circle.

 The PA Dutch put hex signs over the door to their barns to keep evil spirits out.
 Once I asked how a hex can keep out a bad spirit and was told that the spirit would think it could get into the barn through the hex sign, mistaking it for the door.
 It would hit it’s head on the hex sign and give up and go away.
 I can’t verify the PA Dutch really believe that.
 I’ve been away from that culture a long time.
+I might add that the old guy who told me that wanted to tell me everything he knew and probably wasn’t just pulling my leg.
+And he was very inquisitive and asked people questions about a lot of subjects.

 ok, I digress.
 I want to try my experiment again using masking fluid on oil paint.
 This time, my surface will be smoother and I’ll use a ruling pen to paint my skinny lines.